bgheneti/gridsome-forestry-portfolio/projects/covers-keep-all-the-crows-away-banti-buli.md

 These songs have lingered in and around my mind and room the past year or so.
 The originals are by artists whose music I really admire (Sparklehorse, Thao & The Get Down Stay Down, and Adrienne Lenker & Buck Meek).

 The covers took many different shapes and I had different purposes arranging them (birthday, instrument free, sing low, tremolo, fortitude, fingerpicking).
-I hope they fit you well and offer you some form of protection if that is what you are looking for.
+I hope they fit you well and, with any luck, assist you in keeping your crows away.

 ### credits